 the two volume comprehensive classification of all sponge taxa above the species level.
 It incorporates recent and future amendments of the sponge classification, including the recently proposed revision of Morrow & Cárdenas (2015).

-A new genus of Calcinea from tropical West Atlantic
+A new species, genus and family of Tetractinellida from New Zealand

 [Add] [Older news... ]